-- f) ensure training is conducted prior to carrying out the assigned duties, - g) ensure training includes: - i.
-GMP principles and the contents of this Annex, - ii. the risk of contamination to excipient quality, - the potential hazard to end user/patient if an excipient is contaminated, - iv. potential impact on excipient quality and use, due to departures from specified procedures, - v. the risk of excipient contamination from deficiencies in personal hygiene, - vi. the reporting of significant failures and deviations from procedures. - ensure GMP refresher training is conducted with sufficient frequency such that employees remain familiar with applicable elements of this Annex.
+- g) ensure training includes: - i.
+GMP principles and the contents of this Annex, - ii. the risk of contamination to excipient quality, - iii. the potential hazard to end user/patient if an excipient is contaminated, - iv. potential impact on excipient quality and use, due to departures from specified procedures, - v. the risk of excipient contamination from deficiencies in personal hygiene, - vi. the reporting of significant failures and deviations from procedures. - ensure GMP refresher training is conducted with sufficient frequency such that employees remain familiar with applicable elements of this Annex.